LIFEHUBBER

 CocoIndex is an incremental data engine for keeping AI-agent and LLM-app context fresh, with Python-native pipelines, delta-only processing, lineage, connectors, and multiple target-store options.

 The repository presents CocoIndex around live context for agents and LLM apps, with examples for RAG, code indexing, knowledge graphs, PDF processing, structured extraction, Kafka output, vector stores, graph stores, relational databases, and warehouse-style targets.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is